sbocce/hyper2D/paper/paper.md

 ### A research code

 The simple structure of `Hyper2D` makes it easily customizable.
-One can easily implement a new set of PDEs, by modifying the simple examples provided.
+One can implement a new set of PDEs, by modifying the simple examples provided.
 The whole solution vector is available throughout most of the code: this gives additional flexibility, as one has the freedom to implement non-local source terms for instance, or implement different numerical schemes.